EARLY AMERICAN HISTORY OF THE FOLK & COMMERCIAL LANDLORD'S GAMES

 Ralph Anspach later disproved Darrow's inventor status by establishing indisputable and obvious linkage between the Atlantic City Quaker folk monopoly game and Darrow’s version of the monopoly game sold commercially.

-Conversely, there were many similarities between the folk landlord's and folk monopoly games that remained up to and including the Charles Darrow monopoly game.
-Therefore, there are other folk monopoly games, beyond the Atlantic City Quaker folk monopoly game, that provide evidence that Charles Darrow's monopoly game was not created solely, nor primarily, from his ingenious imagination.
+Conversely, there are technical similarities between the folk landlord's and folk monopoly games that remained up to and including the time when the Charles Darrow monopoly game was taken over by Parker Brothers.
+Therefore, there are other folk monopoly games, beyond the Atlantic City Quaker folk monopoly game, that provide sufficient evidence that Charles Darrow's monopoly game was not created solely, nor primarily, from his "ingenious imagination".
 More details to follow at a later date.

 In 2014, over forty years later, such a game resurfaced out of an estate sale, ironically about 7 miles from Arden, DE.
-This game, The 1920 Philadelphia Folk MONOPOLY Game, is the first known folk monopoly game displaying the word “MONOPOLY” on the game board.
-Additional information regarding the game's origins were discovered in 2017.
+This game, The 1920 Philadelphia Folk MONOPOLY Game, is the first known folk monopoly game and oldest MONOPOLY game to display the word “MONOPOLY” on the game board.

 1903-1904 - The Landlord's Game Board - 1904 Patent - Elizabeth J. Magie